What would you like to know?

 How much will it cost?

-I charge $120 for 50-minute sessions.
+I charge $150 for 50-minute sessions.
 If you are looking for basic guidance, a few sessions may be all you need.
-For the majority of clients, I encourage them to plan for a two month commitment (8-10 sessions).
+For the majority of clients, I encourage 3-5 weekly appointments to start.
 This allows time to connect, uncover, strategize and practice.
 After that, or earlier if you feel you are making great progress, we’ll re-evaluate.
 Therapy is like getting in shape.
 Change is going to take time and commitment, and each person’s transformation is different.
 You are not under any obligation to continue therapy for a set amount of time, or at a pre-determined interval.
 Best practice encourages weekly sessions, however, each situation is unique.
 Some clients stay for a short period and return as they need more support, some come as their budget allows and some come once or twice per week for months.
-You are the best judge of what will work for you, while I can provide general guidelines for what I have seen be successful in the past.

 I was told I need CBT.
 Is that something you do?

 Cognitive Behavioral Therapy (CBT) is basically helping a client to understand how beliefs and self-talk are affecting choices and behaviors.
 Yes, I use CBT as well as other modalities fitting to the issues presented, client values, religious beliefs and the client’s personality.
-I can incorporate meditation and mindfulness if interested, working from a Mind Body connection model.
 I use standardized, and informal assessments when needed to rule out or confirm diagnosis.